-A bachelor's degree in business management has significant advantages over an associate degree in the field.
-Bachelor's degree holders can pursue a variety of entry-level jobs in business and finance, including roles as financial analysts, human resources specialists, and management consultants.
+A bachelor's degree in business management offers significant advantages over an associate degree in the field.
+Bachelor's degree-holders may pursue a variety of entry-level jobs in business and finance, including roles as financial analysts, human resources specialists, and management consultants.

-After a few years on the job, bachelor's degree holders can advance to management positions, which include more responsibility and require professionals to supervise other employees.
-Since bachelor's programs in business management help learners develop a broadly applicable skill set, many students specialize in a specific career area.
-The table below describes some common bachelor's degree in business management careers.
+After a few years on the job, bachelor's degree-holders can advance into management positions, which include more responsibility and require professionals to supervise other employees.
+Bachelor's programs in business management help learners develop a broadly applicable skill set; however, some programs also allow students to specialize in a specific career area.
+The table below describes a few common bachelor's degree in business management careers.

 - Advertising, Promotions, and Marketing Manager

 These management professionals work in advertising agencies, public relations firms, and corporate marketing departments.
-They coordinate campaigns that promote products, and their responsibilities include consulting market research, developing strategies, and coordinating with other departments.
-These managers usually have prior experience in advertising, marketing, or sales.
+They coordinate campaigns that promote products.
+Their job responsibilities include conducting market research, developing strategies, and coordinating with other departments.
+These managers usually possess prior experience in advertising, marketing, and/or sales.

 - Management Consultant

 Management consultants advise organizations on ways to increase efficiency, productivity, and profitability.
 Most management analysts work for large consulting firms that serve many client companies.
 Consultants collect information, analyze financial documents, and propose solutions to managers.
-A bachelor's degree typically qualifies holders for consulting jobs, but some employers require or prefer candidates with a master's degree.
+A bachelor's degree typically qualifies individuals for consulting jobs, although some employers may prefer candidates with a master's degree.

 - Financial Analyst

 Financial analysts need a bachelor's degree related to accounting, economics, finance, or business.
 These professionals help individuals and organizations decide how to invest assets.
 Their daily responsibilities often include analyzing market trends, examining financial statements, and meeting with corporate executives.

 - Sales Manager